The Homer Calendar

 You can also watch Aish's "JTube" compilation, or a short video excerpt with Hebrew subtitles, the way I first watched the show, here.

 The episode featured Sacha Baron Cohen, speaking some Hebrew, as an Israeli tour guide, and Israeli singer Yael Naim as his neice and tour security guard.
-The Israeli scenes are almost all in Jerusalem, and feature very accurate depictions of the Tomb of King David on Mt.
-Zion, the Western Wall, the Church of the Holy Sepulchre, and the Dome of the Rock.
-There were lots of Simpsons-style sight gags (the Wailing Waldorf hotel, and Krusty slips off to the Gaza Strip Club), a long stream of Hebrew invective from Cohen (probably the longest bloc of Hebrew in American prime time ever?), and a fair amount of Simpsons schmaltz.
+There were lots of Simpsons-style sight gags (the Wailing Waldorf hotel, and Krusty slips off to the Gaza Strip Club), a long stream of Hebrew invective from Cohen (probably the longest bloc of Hebrew in American prime time ever? - watch it), and a fair amount of Simpsons schmaltz.
 There's a weird coda with Jewish Transformers robots stopping for Shabbat and contemplating Torah.
-A summary of all the Jewy and Israeli parts of the episode is here.

 Welcome